Simtec-AG/adc-c-decoder/README.md

 decode serial-port [baudrate]
 ```
 Arguments:
-- _serial-port_: Serial port on which the Swiss air-data computer is connected.
+- _serial-port_: Serial port on which the air data computer is connected.
 - _baudrate_: Optional argument setting the baudrate which the air data computer uses.
 By default 230400 is used.

 Example calls: